Flying Horse of Gansu: Discovery and world fame

 Although scholars pointed out that the bird was not in fact a swallow, the piece was exhibited in many countries in the 1970s as "Galloping Horse Treading on a Flying Swallow."

+In 1984, the China National Tourism Administration selected the sculpture as the national symbol of tourism in China.
 In 2002, the State Administration of Cultural Heritage of China included the Gansu Flying Horse in the inaugural list of 64 grade-one cultural relics that are forbidden to be taken out of mainland China for exhibition.